-The members of our nominating and corporate governance committee are James Cavanaugh and Joseph Loscalzo, with James Cavanaugh serving as chairman.
-Our Board has determined that each of James Cavanaugh and Joseph Loscalzo satisfies the NASDAQ independence standards.
+The members of our nominating and corporate governance committee are James Cavanaugh and Joseph Loscalzo, with Dr. Cavanaugh serving as chairman.
+Our Board has determined that each of Dr. Cavanaugh and Dr. Loscalzo satisfies the Nasdaq independence standards.

-The primary purpose of our nominating and corporate governance committee is to assist our Board of Directors in promoting the best interests of our company and our stockholders through the implementation of sound corporate governance principles and practices.
+The primary purpose of our nominating and corporate governance committee is to assist our Board in promoting the best interests of our company and our stockholders through the implementation of sound corporate governance principles and practices.
 The functions of our nominating and corporate governance committee will include, among other things:

-- identifying, reviewing and evaluating candidates to serve on our board; - determining the minimum qualifications for service on our board; - developing and recommending to our board an annual self-evaluation process for our board and overseeing the annual self-evaluation process; - developing, as appropriate, a set of corporate governance principles, and reviewing and recommending to our board any changes to such principles; and - periodically reviewing and evaluating our nominating and corporate governance committee's charter.
+- identifying, reviewing and evaluating candidates to serve on our Board; - determining the minimum qualifications for service on our Board; - assessing the contributions and independence of our incumbent directors; - making recommendations to our Board regarding the composition of each committee of the Board; - developing and recommending to our Board an annual self-evaluation process for our Board and overseeing the annual self-evaluation process;

+- developing, as appropriate, a set of corporate governance principles, and reviewing and recommending to our Board any changes to such principles; - periodically reviewing and evaluating our nominating and corporate governance committee's charter.

-The nominating and corporate governance committee operates under a written charter that satisfies the applicable standards of the Nasdaq Stock Market and which is available on our website at www.investors.lptx.com at "Corporate Governance".
-The nominating and corporate governance committee did not meet separately from the Board of Directors during 2017.
+The nominating and corporate governance committee operates under a written charter that satisfies the applicable standards of the Nasdaq Stock Market and which is available on our website at https://investors.leaptx.com/corporate-governance/documents at "Corporate Governance."
+The nominating and corporate governance committee did not meet, but acted by unanimous written consent once during 2019.